-Dr Felicia Valianatos is the General Manager of Oral Wellbeing.
+Dr Felicia Valianatos is the General Manager of Medical and Oral Wellbeing.
 Felicia was appointed in 2002.

-Felicia is responsible for providing leadership management and direction to ensure that Link Health and Community Oral Health Service delivers an integrated client focused dental program to eligible clients.
-She is also responsible for clinical dental services, supervision of dentists, dental nurses and associated staff.
+Felicia is responsible for providing leadership management and direction to the Medical and Oral Health Services, including General Practitioners, practice nurses, clinical dental services, supervision of dentists, dental nurses and associated staff.

 Felicia is a Fellow of the Royal Australasian College of Dental Surgeons and a Fellow of the International College of Dentists.

 She is a member of the Australian Dental Association and holds a position as a Honorary Clinical Lecturer with the Melbourne University Dental School.

 Felicia has professional associations with the Australian Dental Council and the Royal Australian College of Dental Surgeons.

 Prior to joining Link Health and Community Felicia worked on a variety of Private and